KKaiyuan/KnowlEdge/README.md

     -   publishing course specific events or tasks to the calendars of students enrolled in their courses (for instructors only).

-5.  **Student and Instructor Course Page View:**  a user will be able to view a course page in order to access course content.
-This page will
+5.  **Student Course Page View:**  a student user will be able to view a course page in order to access course content.
+This page will include content such as lecture recordings, quizzes, exams, assignment information, grading rubrics, course outlines etc.
-    include:

-    -   content such as lecture recordings, quizzes, exams, assignment information, grading rubrics, course outlines etc.

-    -   Instructors will be able to see added information including a list of students enrolled in their courses and options to post content including lecture notes, recordings, homework, quizzes, exams, and grades.

 Standard Requirements